-Trump to CIA: 'I am so behind you'
+Trump to CIA: 'I am with you 1,000%'

-Washington (CNN)President Donald Trump told CIA employees Saturday at their headquarters in Langley, Virginia, "I am so behind you."
+Washington (CNN)President Donald Trump, seeking to demonstrate he backs the intelligence community after a turbulent transition, told CIA employees Saturday at their headquarters: "I am so behind you."

-"I am with you 1,000%," Trump said after receiving intelligence briefings from top officials.
+"I am with you 1,000%," Trump said after receiving intelligence briefings from top officials at the headquarters in Langley, Virginia.

-"There is nobody that feels stronger about the Intelligence Community and the CIA than Donald Trump," Trump said to applause.
+"There is nobody that feels stronger about the Intelligence Community and the CIA than Donald Trump," he said to applause, noting the significance of his decision to make the agency his first official stop on his first full day as president.

-"I am so behind you," Trump said, adding, "You're going to get so much backing."
+"I am so behind you," Trump continued, adding, "You're going to get so much backing."

-Trump made his remarks in the headquarters lobby, in front of a memorial that features 117 stars that honor CIA officers who have been killed in the line of duty.
+Trump made his remarks in the lobby of CIA headquarters, in front of a memorial wall that features 117 stars honoring those CIA officers who have been killed in the line of duty.

 "The wall behind me is very very special," Trump said.

-Trump's visit - he was greeted with enthusiastic applause by employees -- is seen as part of a bid to mend fences after he strained relations with intelligence officials by repeatedly casting doubt on their assessment that Russia carried out cyber-attacks during the campaign.

-Trump would eventually go on to say that Russia was "probably" behind the cyber intrusions.
-He also suggested that the Intelligence Community was leaking information about the investigation to the press, taking to twitter to slam the agency's former director, John Brennan.
+Trump's visit is seen as part of a bid to mend fences after he strained relations with intelligence officials by repeatedly casting doubt on their assessment that Russia had carried out cyberattacks during the campaign.
+He also suggested that the intelligence community was leaking information about the investigation to the press, taking to twitter to slam the agency's former director, John Brennan.

+Trump's off-the-cuff remarks at the CIA veered into political territory at times, something not typically seen in addresses to intelligence professionals and which drew a quick attack from Democrats.

+The president also repeatedly slammed the media, saying, "I have a running war with the media" and accusing news organizations of misrepresenting the size of the crowds at his inauguration speech on Friday.

+The Democratic National Committee issued a statement shortly after Trump's visit ripping the new president.

+"After he finished ranting about crowd sizes on the National Mall, I hope President Trump sat down for an interview with the CIA to help with their investigation into his team's possible collusion with the Kremlin to win the election," said DNC Senior Adviser Zac Petkanas.
+"Next, he can sit down with the FBI who have sought warrants to monitor his team for the same reason."

-At the CIA, Trump blamed the media for the perceived rift.
+At the CIA, Trump blamed the "dishonest" media for the perceived rift with the Intelligence Community.

 "CIA's relationship with the president has been essential to our nation's strength and security," acting director Meroe Park said prior to introducing Trump and Vice President Mike Pence.